jacobp100/technicalc-core/packages/technicalc-editor/README.md

 ### Brackets

-The implementation for bracket handling in `MML_Accum.re`, `Value_Row.re`, and `BracketUtil.re` is different in every case.
+The implementation for bracket handling in `Mml.re`, `Value_Map.re`, and `BracketUtil.re` is different in every case.
 It's not really possible to combine these under a generic implementation.
 However, they all follow the same rules:

 - An open bracket starts a new group on a stack
 - A close bracket closes the most recent group on a stack